krishenriksen/AnberCloud/README.md

 ## AnberCloud

 Synchronize game saves to the cloud for Anbernic devices RG351p/m, RG351v running on ArkOS, The RA and 351elec.

+## What It Actually Does

+Assuming that everything is configured, it will do the following:

+    On sync files in your game saves and game states directories will be uploaded to github protected by the key file you provide.
+    When you end or start a game current saves and states will be downloaded and synced with the newest versions.
+    If you want to revert to an old save, you can look it up in the commit and replace with this.
+    When you save a game or game state, it is uploaded to github under your identifier.

 ## Support the project